trezor/trezor-firmware/docs/common/index.md

 ## Protobuf Definitions

 Common Protobuf definitions for the Trezor protocol.
+Also see [Communication](communication/index.md).

 ## Tools